copenlu/academic-kickstart/content/publication/2022_Information_Holm/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "CoRR, abs/2210.14037"
+publication = "Information"
-publication_short = "In *CoRR*"
+publication_short = "In *Information*"

 # Abstract and optional shortened version.
 abstract = "Uncertainty approximation in text classification is an important area with applications in domain adaptation and interpretability.
-The most widely used uncertainty approximation method is Monte Carlo Dropout, which is computationally expensive as it requires multiple forward passes through the model.
-A cheaper alternative is to simply use a softmax to estimate model uncertainty.
-However, prior work has indicated that the softmax can generate overconfident uncertainty estimates and can thus be tricked into producing incorrect predictions.
-In this paper, we perform a thorough empirical analysis of both methods on five datasets with two base neural architectures in order to reveal insight into the trade-offs between the two.
-We compare the methods' uncertainty approximations and downstream text classification performance, while weighing their performance against their computational complexity as a cost-benefit analysis, by measuring runtime (cost) and the downstream performance (benefit).
-We find that, while Monte Carlo produces the best uncertainty approximations, using a simple softmax leads to competitive uncertainty estimation for text classification at a much lower computational cost, suggesting that softmax can in fact be a sufficient uncertainty estimate when computational resources are a concern." abstract_short = ""
+One of the most widely used uncertainty approximation methods is Monte Carlo (MC) Dropout, which is computationally expensive as it requires multiple forward passes through the model.
+A cheaper alternative is to simply use the softmax based on a single forward pass without dropout to estimate model uncertainty.
+However, prior work has indicated that these predictions tend to be overconfident.
+In this paper, we perform a thorough empirical analysis of these methods on five datasets with two base neural architectures in order to identify the trade-offs between the two.
+We compare both softmax and an efficient version of MC Dropout on their uncertainty approximations and downstream text classification performance, while weighing their runtime (cost) against performance (benefit).
+We find that, while MC dropout produces the best uncertainty approximations, using a simple softmax leads to competitive and in some cases better uncertainty estimation for text classification at a much lower computational cost, suggesting that softmax can in fact be a sufficient uncertainty estimate when computational resources are a concern." abstract_short = ""

 # Is this a featured publication? (true/false)